BurdujaAdrian/CS_labs/lab3/README.md

 ## Theory

+The Playfair cipher or Playfair square or Wheatstone–Playfair cipher is a manual symmetric encryption technique and was the first literal digram substitution cipher.
+The scheme was invented in 1854 by Charles Wheatstone, but bears the name of Lord Playfair for promoting its use.

+The technique encrypts pairs of letters (bigrams or digrams), instead of single letters as in the simple substitution cipher and rather more complex Vigenère cipher systems then in use.
+The Playfair cipher is thus significantly harder to break since the frequency analysis used for simple substitution ciphers does not work with it.
+The frequency analysis of bigrams is possible, but considerably more difficult.
+With 600[1] possible bigrams rather than the 26 possible monograms (single symbols, usually letters in this context), a considerably larger cipher text is required in order to be useful.

 ## Task:
  De implementat algoritmul Playfair în unul din limbajele de programare pentru mesaje în limba română (31 de litere).
 Valorile caracterelor textului sunt cuprinse între ‘A’